rahilkhann/LibraryManagement/README.md

 ## Features

-.
-Display a list of all books available in the library.
+1. display a list of all books available in the library.
-.
-Maintain the details of users/students to whom books have been issued.
+2. Maintain the details of users/students to whom books have been issued.
-.
-Record the issued date and return date of the books.
+3. Record the issued date and return date of the books.

 ## Technologies Used

-.
-Java
+1. Java
-.
-MySQL
+2. MySQL
-.
-NetBeans
+3. NetBeans

 ## Setup Instructions